I wrote an article a few weeks back outlining common mistakes new traders tend to make. If you missed it, find it here.

 …Okay, I think you’ve got the message, you must be patient.

-If you’re in this game to join the ranks of the small 5% that take money away from the 95%, you need to be patient.
+If you’re in this game to join the ranks of the small percentage of traders that consistently take home heaps of money, then learn patience.

 Good, Bad or Ugly, what do you think?
 Leave a comment below or on any social media site of your choice. @ me on Twitter, follow me on Instagram and Facebook and show me some love.